 Note: In the case of a service pack, only the affected manuals will be updated.
-For a complete list of the manuals that have been updated in the service pack, refer to the Release Notes document for that specific service pack.
+For a complete list of the manuals that have been updated in the service pack, refer to the release notes (available in RayStation RN, RayCommand IFU and RayTreat IFU respectively) for that specific service pack.